portworx/px-dev/install_run_ubuntu.md

 * Save the connection string, including your username & password
  - example: https://[username]:[password]@[string].dblayer.com:[port]
   - if you are using Compose.IO, the connection string might end with [port]/v2/keys.
 Please omit the /v2/keys for the time being.

+N.B This etcd step only needs to be done once.
+The same etcd service can also be used for multiple PX-Lite clusters.

 ## Install Portworx PX-Lite
 IMPORTANT: login to the Docker Hub to access PX-Lite, during the limited release period.
 Contact eric@portworx.com for account access.